Growing up is all about those big rites of passage.

 It feels like a rite of passage to graduate from hostels and budget vacations to luxury resorts.

-Everyone needs a recharge but consider choosing a closer staycation or travel hacking your vacation.
+Everyone needs a recharge but consider choosing a closer staycation or using travel rewards to save on your vacation.

-Travel hacking means collecting points and miles and redeeming them for hotels or flights.
+Travel rewards means collecting points and miles and redeeming them for hotels or flights.

 We also use Airbnb to save money on travel.

-In some ways, Airbnb can be cheaper than travel hacking because you can get a place with a kitchen and eat more of your meals at home.
+In some ways, Airbnb can be cheaper than using travel rewards because you can get a place with a kitchen and eat more of your meals at home.